Real courses, not manual entry.

-We build student-native software that makes college easier to navigate, easier to trust, and easier to belong to.
+We build student-native software that makes college easier to navigate, trust, and belong to — starting with the academic week.

-The Seans is building education and community software for the parts of college that happen between official systems: choosing classes, understanding campus life, finding useful peer knowledge, and feeling less alone inside a large university.
+The Seans builds education and community software for the parts of college that fall between official systems — choosing classes, reading the campus, finding peer knowledge that's worth trusting, and feeling less alone inside a large university.

 Why we started

-Students piece together university life across calendars, registrar sites, Canvas, Reddit, Discord, RateMyProfessors, group chats, and private notes.
-Each tool solves a slice of the problem, but none of them make the whole student experience feel connected.
+Students assemble university life across calendars, the registrar, Canvas, Reddit, Discord, RateMyProfessors, group chats, and private notes.
+Each tool solves one slice — none of them make the whole experience feel like one thing.

 First product

-Our first product turns the class schedule into a starting point for course decisions, peer knowledge, and campus community.
+ClassMate turns the class schedule into a starting point — for course decisions, peer knowledge, and campus community.

 ECON 1120 · Microeconomics

-Main Campus · 9:05-9:55 AMStudents choose from actual school course data instead of rebuilding their schedule by hand from scattered registrar pages.
+Main Campus · 9:05–9:55 AMStudents pull from actual school course data instead of rebuilding their week by hand from scattered registrar pages.

-Course advice is more useful when it comes from students who know the same professors, departments, and academic culture.
+Course advice lands harder when it comes from students who know the same professors, departments, and academic culture.

-Students can post personally anonymously while the space remains school-verified and grounded in a real campus.
+Post personally anonymously while the space stays school-verified and grounded in a real campus.

 How the product connects

 ClassMate starts with the academic week because every student already needs it.
-From there, course reviews, anonymous boards, sports, classmates, and notifications can connect around the same verified campus context, so the app feels like one student system instead of another disconnected feed.
+From there — course reviews, anonymous boards, sports, classmates, notifications — everything connects around the same verified campus.
+So it reads like one student system, not another disconnected feed.

 Founder perspective

-When we came to the U.S. for college, the academic tools were there, but the student layer felt scattered.
-Schedules, course advice, campus questions, housing tips, club information, and everyday student talk lived in different places, so it was harder than it should be to understand what was happening around us.
+When we came to the U.S. for college, the academic tools were all there — but the student layer around them was scattered.
+Schedules, course advice, housing tips, club info, the everyday talk that actually shapes your week all lived in different places, so it was harder than it should be to read what was happening around us.

-In Korea, we had used student-native campus platforms every day, so we knew how different college can feel when academic life and student community are connected.
-The Seans comes from that contrast: building software that helps American campuses feel easier to navigate, easier to understand, and more connected.
+We'd seen college work differently — where academic life and student community sit close together — so we knew how connected a campus could feel.
+The Seans comes out of that contrast: software that helps American campuses feel easier to navigate, easier to understand, and less alone.

 Roadmap

-Start with the problem students already feel every term: choosing classes, building schedules, reading course reviews, and managing the week.
-ClassMate becomes useful before it asks students to socialize.
+Start with the problem students feel every term: choosing classes, building schedules, reading reviews, managing the week.
+ClassMate earns its place before it ever asks students to socialize.

-Layer school-verified, personally anonymous discussion on top of academic context.
-Courses, professors, housing, clubs, events, internships, and everyday campus questions become part of one student space.
+Layer school-verified, personally anonymous discussion on top of academic context — courses, professors, housing, clubs, events, internships, everyday questions.

-Grow through universities where course data, student density, and campus need are strong enough to create a real network.
-Each school gets its own context, culture, and verified student graph.
+Grow through universities where course data, student density, and campus need are strong enough to form a real network.
+Each school gets its own context and verified student graph.

-Long term, The Seans becomes the company behind the student-native infrastructure of college life: academic planning, peer knowledge, campus communities, student discovery, and the daily tools students use to understand where they belong.
+Long term, The Seans is the company behind the student-native infrastructure of college life: academic planning, peer knowledge, campus communities, and discovery.

 Company thesis